Skip to content

 Email us at (sales@perfectflystore.com) with the dates you will be fishing and we will send you a list of our fly recommendations.
 We can get flies and gear to you within two to three business days from the time you place your order via Priority Mail.
 If you provide a budget for flies, we will select them to match the budget and get them to you on time for your trip.
 Your can also call us at 800-594-4726 and we will help you decide what flies and gear to use.
 All orders are shipped free in the U.S. If under a $100 order requiring Priority mail is a charge of only $8.10.
 Orders over a $100 are shipped free via Priority Mail.

-Good conditions exist.
-Stream levels are flowing near a normal level for this time of the year.
+Stream levels are still flowing below a normal level for this time of the year.
 Good hatches have been taking place.
-We received a good report from a customer fishing this past week.
 We update the South Fork Snake River fishing report weekly, so keep checking back with us.
+We received one good report from a customer fishing yesterday.

 Clarity: clear